 HMRC allows reductions to the maximum penalty in a range for the quality of the disclosure and help given by the taxpayer to quantify the correct tax position.
 This is sometimes referred to as 'telling/helping/giving'.

-We can help to mitigate your exposure to penalties and ensure that extenuating circumstances are taken into account.
+We will mitigate your exposure to penalties and ensure that all circumstances are taken into account.

 Alternatively, we can be appointed to deal with the historic disclosure in its entirety, whilst your current agent continues with regular compliance work.